ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 Before we discuss the different classes of environmental response, we need to mention how the environment itself is determined.
-The temperatures and soil water potentials are calculated using the abiotic and hydrology models which use their own layer definitions that do not correspond to the depth of the biotically active topsoil.
+The temperatures and soil water potentials are calculated using the abiotic and hydrology models which use their own layer definitions that do not exactly correspond to the simulation depth of the soil-microbial model.

 :::{note}

-The Virtual Ecosystem uses two different definitions of "topsoil", the uppermost layer of the hydrology model and the entire simulated depth of the soil model.
-This allows the depth of soil that is considered to be (microbially active) topsoil to be altered by users, without forcing them to update the entire setup of the hydrology model to match.
+In the Virtual Ecosystem "topsoil" currently refers to the uppermost layer of the hydrology model.
+The depth that the soil-microbial model is simulated to can be altered independently of this topsoil depth, meaning that it can be changed without having to update the entire setup of the hydrology model to match.
-In places in the documentation where both definitions of topsoil are pertinent, the soil model specific definition of topsoil is referred to as the "biotic topsoil".

 :::